-Menstruation can be a hormonally turbulent situation–especially the first few times as you’re still trying to figure out everything else going on during puberty.
-Beyond that, there are some women who have worse and harder periods than others.
-This can come in the form of heavier blood flow, largely irregular cycles, or more painful cramps.
+Menstruation can be a hormonally turbulent situation–especially the first few times, as you’re still trying to figure out how to live with these changes during puberty.
+This young age can be confusing, making periods even more difficult for some young women.
+Beyond that, there are some women whose periods cause more severe pain, sometimes called dysmenorrhea.
+This can come in the form of heavier blood flow, largely irregular cycles, or more painful menstrual cramps.
 This is not normal, however common it may be.
-It’s not healthy.
+It’s not a sign of good health.

-The good news is that the “quick fix” isn’t the only solution out there.
-There’s hope to restore health and proper function so that your period doesn’t have to be unbearable, and you don’t have to look for a way to turn it off.
+The good news is that there’s hope to restore health and proper function so that your period doesn’t have to be unbearable, and you don’t have to look for a way to “turn it off.”

-Several things can knock the body out of homeostasis throughout the years enough to impact what happens during puberty.
-Things you might not think much about, such as soy-based baby formulas or eating out of plastics – especially plastics that have gone through a microwave, have a large impact.
+Several things can knock the body far enough out of homeostasis throughout the years to affect what happens during puberty.
+These are things you might not think much about, such as soy-based baby formulas or eating out of plastics – especially plastics that have gone through a microwave — have a significant impact.
 This is especially true if you’ve been using them for a while.
-Other substances like glyphosate, fertilizers, and other agricultural chemicals either in the environment or food eaten also influence how the body operates and can impact periods in particular.
+Other substances like glyphosate, fertilizers, and other agricultural chemicals in the environment or food eaten will also influence how the body operates and can impact periods in particular.

 There is not a one-size-fits-all answer when it comes to things that happen within the human body.
 Each body processes things like food and the surrounding environment differently, meaning there isn’t one blanket answer to anything.
-A heavy, irregular, or painful period is no exception.
-The way to address the problem is dependent on what else is going on in the body.
+An abnormal period is no exception.
+The way to address the problem depends on what else is happening in the body.